 - 1 large egg

 - 1 cup 125 g mix of raspberries, blueberries, blackberries and strawberries

 - ⅛ teaspoon salt

-- Line your cupcake pan with liners and set aside.
+- Line your cupcake pan with liners.
+Set aside.

-- Make the streusal by combining all the ingredients together and mixing well with a fork or your hands until the mixture forms large crumbs.
+- Make the streusel by combining all ingredients together and mixing well with a fork or your hands until the mixture forms large crumbs.